 For large companies looking to staff up quickly or large recruiting firms looking for the most efficient way to find good candidates, running an assessment center streamlines the process.

 Unfortunately, assessment centers can’t solve all these problems without adding one major one.
 A massive administrative burden is something all companies want to avoid when hiring, but when you’re funneling your entire hiring system into one location for a week (or sometimes less), administrative burden can’t be avoided.

 The to-dos to make sure an event like this goes smoothly is enough to make any company cringe.
 The company or recruitment agency has to find a location to use, set dates which work for every recruiter to attend, have staffers welcome candidates and make sure everyone is in the right place at the right time, have all the proper paperwork available for every recruiter in front of them at the right time, and all that doesn’t even touch how to collect the data and process it appropriately.

 To complete these administrative tasks, companies have to contract out dozens, if not hundreds, of man-hours of effort, which was something once thought as an appropriate cost for the event.

 But recently, tech-savvy organizations have realized they can digitize most of these tasks.
 By digitizing an assessment center’s core administrative activities, recruiters and hiring departments can:

-- Make faster decisions and calibration sessions in terms of who are the best quality applicants as all the data is collected in real-time; and eliminate the need for recruiters and applicants to meet in one physical location by performing assessments over video conference.
+Make faster decisions and calibration sessions in terms of who are the best quality applicants as all the data is collected in real-time

 By combining these tasks, it is possible to create a digital assessment center that provides all the benefits of a traditional center, while dramatically reducing the administrative burden required to run one.